Original Paper

 User-Centered Design Workshop

 With the information we had learned from the informal discussions, observations, and feedback form, we held a follow-up workshop on January 17, 2022, to discuss how we could make better use of the technology in the wards in COVID-19 situations in the future.
 The attendees included 2 doctors (1 man and 1 woman) and 3 nurses (2 women and 1 man).
 The participants discussed the behaviors and needs of the nurse and doctor persona.
 For both roles, the needs centered on having equipment and improved coordination.
-The nurses also mentioned more training needs, while the doctors’ needs were about the accuracy of monitoring (Textboxes 1 and 2).
+The nurses also mentioned more training needs, while the doctors’ needs were about the accuracy of monitoring (

-There were 3 main value prop themes, including medical, technical, and patient themes.
+and ).There were 3 main value prop themes, including medical, technical, and patient themes.
 For medical aspects, the attendees discussed how the device should be able to provide highly accurate data, with appropriate alarms and cut-offs.
 For the technical theme, the device and software should be simple to connect and use, with a long battery life and stable connections during charging or switching devices.
 The display should be large and clear, and the data should be stored for a long period of time (ie, 7-10 days).
 Finally, for the patient theme, the device should be comfortable for the patients to wear to avoid them removing it.

-There were several solutions discussed in the group to improve the use and efficacy of the wearable device (Table 3).
+).
 Solutions included improving the credibility of the data, ideas to improve the ease of use, ways to make the alarms more consistent, and ideas for more ideal placement.
 One very specific issue that the group mentioned was that the alarms went off too much on the large display and the alarms were always red or black and blinking, and it was difficult to know if the device was turned off (due to patient discharge) or actually disconnected, which would require an intervention.
 The solution was to refresh the devices; however, if the alarms were excessive and not always indicating a real issue, trust in the device would remain low, so this was an important priority.
-They also suggested that the alarms and display on the tablet should be the same as the big screen, as they preferred screen consistency.
+They also suggested that the alarms and display on the tablet should be the same as the big screen, as they preferred screen consistency.Another in-depth discussion was about moving the tablets to the walls and having the device plugged in all the time, which would solve the battery issues.
+They felt that the tablet could be set up on the wall but that brought up other issues about how to keep the device and watch safe after use.
+For some of the topics, the group used features of another wearable device that they had used in the wards in the past to inform their solutions (eg, device graphs and a line on the device for finger placement).

 Participant: Nurse Van is a 36-year-old woman.
 She is an administrative nurse and has a management job.
 She likes to have fun and has a family and 2 children.
 She is also responsible for bringing the kids to school and back.